b2cm/dart_ssi/README.md

 A full example for issuing a credential and requesting a presentation using didcomm can be found in [didcomm.dart](https://github.com/b2cm/dart_ssi/blob/didcomm/examples/didcomm.dart)

+### Differences to Didcomm spec
+- This library supports explizit two additional headers for the plaintext messages not mentioned in the spec.
+These are `reply_url` and `reply_to`.
+  Both are described in [JWM-Spec](https://datatracker.ietf.org/doc/html/draft-looker-jwm-01), the didcomm plaintext messages are based on.
+  They are useful, when didcomm is used with a did-method that do not support service endpoints or to clarify which service endpoint from a did-document should be used.

 ## TODOs/Future Plans
 - because of a missing json-ld processing api for dart all generated signature are not fully correct json-ld signatures.
 Therefore the plan for the near future is to develop an json-ld processor to get interoperable json-ld signatures.